fpg2012/sushi/README.md

 Templates (written in liquid template language) and partials (in liquid too) should be stored in `_templates` and `_includes` respectively.
 Site configurations are written in `_site.yml`. `_converters` stores executables for converting page files into HTML pages (i.e. markdown parsers).

 > Note that sūshì does not parse markdown (or any other format) directly, what it does is simply compiling templates you provide and insert the converted page contents into them.
-You can write your parser, or write a simple script to execute some parser (i.e. **pandoc**).
+You are required to write converters which are basically simple scripts to execute **pandoc** or any other parser you like, for sushi to invoke.

-After reading these important configurations, sushi convert all pages found by execute the converters.
+After reading these important configurations, sushi convert all pages by executing the converters.
 Folders and file start with `.` or `_` will be ignored.
 All file that are not recognized as "page files" will be copied directly to the corresponding locations.

-Generated site is put in `_gen` folder.
+Generated site will be put into `_gen` folder.

 ### Site Configuration